Tinnitus is a noise in the ears. It is experienced by 10 to 15% of the population.

 Physical examination focuses on the ear and the nervous system.

 The ear canal should be inspected for discharge, foreign body, and cerumen.
 The tympanic membrane should be inspected for signs of acute infection (eg, redness, bulging), chronic infection (eg, perforation, cholesteatoma), and tumor (red or bluish mass).
-A bedside hearing test Physical examination Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be done.
+A bedside hearing test Physical examination Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be done, including Weber and Rinne tests Physical examination using a 512-Hz tuning fork.

 Cranial nerves, particularly vestibular function (see Dizziness and Vertigo Dizziness and Vertigo Dizziness is an imprecise term patients often use to describe various related sensations, including Faintness (a feeling of impending syncope) Light-headedness Feeling of imbalance or unsteadiness... read more ), are tested along with peripheral strength, sensation, and reflexes.
 A stethoscope is used to listen for vascular noise over the course of the carotid arteries and jugular veins and over and adjacent to the ear.